Take a Stand Campaign

 By 1947, the Jewish people comprised 33% of the population but still owned a very small percentage of the land.
 When Israel was established in 1948 by the United Nations, the new entity was given 56% of the land west of the Jordan River that was considered the British Mandate of Palestine.
 Palestinians, who comprised a majority of the population and were not consulted, were left with a much smaller portion, and resisted with the support of neighboring Arab countries.
 The war that followed resulted in the addition of more land to Israel, which now includes 78% of the total.
 Palestinians were left with 22%, divided into two disconnected territories of the West Bank and Gaza Strip.
 In 1967, following the Six Day War, Israel seized control of both these areas, the Sinai Peninsula (which it returned to Egypt) and the Golan Heights, which it captured from Syria.

-Map at left from the US State Department:
+Map from the US State Department:

 https://2001-2009.state.gov/r/pa/ei/pix/b/nea/20958.htm